Best Attacking Midfielders in the Bundesliga (Jul 2026)

 Market Overview: Bundesliga Attacking Midfielders 2022-23

-Historical analysis showed 23 Attacking Midfielders (59%) increased in market value over the following 12 months based on age-curve trajectories, then-current performance trends, and playing time analysis.
-The Bundesliga market for Attacking Midfielders remained actively developing with emerging talent in the 2022-23 season.
+Historical analysis showed 37 Attacking Midfielders (34%) increased in market value over the following 12 months based on age-curve trajectories, then-current performance trends, and playing time analysis.
+The Bundesliga market for Attacking Midfielders remained highly competitive with significant transfer activity in the 2022-23 season.

 Explore Market Size by Position in Bundesliga